 Floaters: Named a floater because it appears to float onto a webpage, they were created to fight back against pop-up blockers.
 While it may look like a pop-up, a floater does not open in a separate window and therefore cannot currently be blocked or banned.

 OFIE (Order form in editorial): An OFIE is an embedded email subscription form that appears above an article, which offers a free report in exchange for an email address.
-Next to floaters they are the best way to gather new email subscribers.
+Learn more about using OFIEs to gather new email subscribers.

 OFIN (Order form in navigation): These online order forms appear in the right- or left-hand navigation panels of a website.
 The user fills them out to download a freebie and sign up for an email newsletter.